arcus/education_modules/bash_scripting_101/bash_scripting_101.md

 The shell is like a layer outside the kernel that you as a user can communicate with.
 You can type commands in the shell, and it will execute them for you in the kernel.
 Back when computers were newer and there were few ready programs available, the shell was the primary way to get stuff done on a computer.

 To learn more, check out this post for [an excellent breakdown of the difference between the shell and the kernel](https://www.geeksforgeeks.org/difference-between-shell-and-kernel/).
 </div>

-Shell scripting’s portable, user friendly syntax belies its power.
+Shell scripting’s portable, user-friendly syntax belies its power.
 Straightforward bash command line interfaces are available pre-installed on both Mac and Windows machines and can be readily accessed by just searching in the correct place.

 There are several ways shell scripting can be useful to researchers and others working with data:

-- Commands easily mastered on one’s local machine or on a training data set can be scaled up to working with large volumes of data in a high performance computing (hpc) or cloud hosted environment.
+- Commands run on one’s local machine or on a training data set can be scaled up to working with large volumes of data in a high performance computing (hpc) or cloud hosted environment.
-- Shell scripts can also call on multiple other programming languages like R and python, to build pipelines that run across several software applications as well as enable a user to have greater facility with tools like git and docker.
+- Shell scripts can also call on multiple other programming languages, like R and python, to build pipelines that run across several software applications as well as enable a user to have greater facility with tools like git and docker.
-- Adoption of shell scripting, also reinforces the importance of having well-structured and well-named files and file directory structures.
+- Adoption of shell scripting also reinforces the importance of having well-structured and well-named files and file directory structures.

 ## How do I get it?

-To reiterate, it is very easy, even intuitive, to run bash on a Mac or Windows machine.
-(In fact you may have already done some shell scripting without even realizing it).
+Everything that is necessary to run bash on your Mac or Windows machine is probably already installed; in fact, you may have done some shell without even realizing it!

 ### Mac Installation

 ![How to locate the terminal in Spotlight on a Mac.](media/terminal_in_mac.png)

 - On a Mac machine, bash is the default login shell in the Terminal command line program.
-- Type terminal in your Mac spotlight search to pull up this program for the first time though it likely already launches in dock on your machine.
+- Type "terminal" in your Mac spotlight search to pull up this program for the first time (though it might already launch in the dock on your machine).
-- It should be noted that Mac’s with the Catalina Operating System or later are running zsh instead of bash.
+- It should be noted that Macs with the Catalina Operating System or later are running zsh instead of bash.
 That said, zsh is [functionally a later and greater version of bash with some key differences noted](https://medium.com/@harrison.miller13_28580/bash-vs-z-shell-a-tale-of-two-command-line-shells-c65bb66e4658).

 ### Windows Installation

 ![Confirm these Windows settings to enable shell scripting capabilities.](media/on_windows.png)

 - On a Windows machine, the WSL (Windows Subsystem for Linux) has Ubuntu, which is just a widely used flavor of Bash, installed as its default shell scripting environment.
-This is automatically installed on any Windows computer running Windows 10 or greater.
+This is automatically installed on any Windows computer running Windows 10 or later.
 - To confirm this feature is enabled, check to see if developer mode is enabled in settings and WSL is turned on in Features.
 - Search Bash in Cortana to launch WSL for the first time and click “Y” when asked to install Ubuntu for the first time.
 [Microsoft has their own internal documentation on WSL which features additional visual resources and FAQS](https://docs.microsoft.com/en-us/windows/wsl/).
 - Create a username and password when prompted and now you are ready to do some shell scripting!
-These user credentials have no bearing on your Windows user name and will be automatically logged in for future sessions.
+These user credentials have no bearing on your Windows user name and you will be automatically logged in for future sessions.

 ### Knowledge Check 1